Royalty Fees Benefit the Franchisor and Franchisee

 Speaking with a Franchise Consultant

-Since the consultant gets a commission when a franchise business is awarded to a prospective candidate, you won’t have to pay the consultant anything for their advice.
+Since the consultant gets a commission from a franchisor when a franchise business is awarded to a prospective candidate, you won’t have to pay the consultant anything for their advice.
 On top of understanding how to own a franchise that they work with, they can explain the franchise cost and help you better comprehend the FDD and the franchise agreement.

 Another important aspect of due diligence before owning a business is attending discovery day.
 During this event, you can ask questions to the franchisor and members of the leadership team.
 These questions can include: